tanelpoder/0xtools/xtop/README.md

-# XTOP - X Process Snapper Terminal UI
+# XTOP - xCapture thread level sampling navigation UI

 ## Overview

-XTOP (X Process Snapper) is an advanced terminal-based visualization and analysis tool for Linux system performance data collected by xcapture.
+XTOP is an advanced terminal-based visualization and analysis tool for Linux system performance data collected by xcapture.
 It provides interactive exploration of system metrics through a powerful TUI (Terminal User Interface) built with Python and the Textual framework.

-### Recent Updates (2025-08-19)

-- **CSV Time Filtering**: Optimized DuckDB queries to read only relevant hourly CSV files based on time ranges
-- **Histogram Query Fixes**: Resolved sample count multiplication in histogram queries
-- **Pandas-Free Operations**: Eliminated pandas dependencies to avoid NA/null value issues
-- **JSON Viewer**: Added syntax-highlighted JSON viewer for extra_info column
-- **Row-Specific Peek Modals**: Peek modals now filter data by current row's GROUP BY values

 ## Architecture